vvk130/backend-fullstack-course/instructions/instructions.md

 - Animal baseclass for Alpaca and Horse

 ## Register and log in
 Start by going to the homepage, register and then log in.
 You need a strong password and unique username.
 (There was a problem with the net login endpoints, so basically it just creates a user for you.)
-No logout endpoint, clear localStorage to start over.
-Unfortunately, there might be delay before the UserId/Wallet bar is visible, if so you can either:
+If you face any problems:

 - call the wallet by username endpoint to get your userId https://horsegame.somee.com/
 - Or use some of the existing userIds: